bsnes-emu/bsnes/README.md

         This is useful when the mouse is being used to emulate a light-gun controller like the Super Scope.
-      - "Save Quick State" saves the current state of the emulated console to the currently-selected Quickstate slot.
+      - "Save Quick State" saves the current state of the emulated console to the currently-selected Quick State slot.
-      - "Load Quick State" restores the emulated console to the state saved in the currently-selected Quickstate slot.
+      - "Load Quick State" restores the emulated console to the state saved in the currently-selected Quick State slot.
-      - "Decrement Quick State" selects the previous Quickstate slot.
+      - "Decrement Quick State" selects the previous Quick State slot.
         The status bar will briefly display the new current slot number.
-      - "Increment Quick State" selects the next Quickstate slot.
+      - "Increment Quick State" selects the next Quick State slot.
         The status bar will briefly display the new current slot number.
       - "Pause Emulation" pauses the emulated console until the Pause Emulation hotkey is pressed a second time.